Noesis/LanguageServer/README.md

 # NoesisGUI XAML extension for Visual Studio Code

 This extension provides a rich editing experience for [NoesisGUI](https://www.noesisengine.com/) and the XAML markup language, using the NoesisGUI language server.
+The latest release of NoesisGUI XAML Tools can be installed from the [Visual Studio Code Marketplace](https://noesisengine.com/vscode).

 ![Screenshot](https://raw.githubusercontent.com/Noesis/Noesis.github.io/master/NoesisGUI/LanguageServer/Readme/HeaderScreenshot.png)